redhat-developer/yaml-language-server/README.md

 ##### Associating a schema to a glob pattern via yaml.schemas:

-yaml.schemas applies a schema to a file.
+`yaml.schemas` applies a schema to a file.
 In other words, the schema (placed on the left) is applied to the glob pattern on the right.
 Your schema can be local or online.
-Your schema path must be relative to the project root and not an absolute path to the schema.
+Local schema paths can be relative to the project root or absolute paths.

 For example:
 If you have project structure